FRZ-C/Credit-Card-Fraud-Detection/README.md

 ## Folder contents
 The contents of this group project submission folder should contain 2 folders and 2 ipynb files.

-Inside the 'Fraud dataset' folder, it should contain 3 files.
+- Inside the 'Fraud dataset' folder, it should contain 3 files.
 2 csv files and 1 ipynb file.

-Inside the 'Feature generated dataset' folder, it should contain 3 files.
+- Inside the 'Feature generated dataset' folder, it should contain 3 files.
 2 csv files and 1 ipynb file.

-The main file that will be used is the 'Model with Coefficients.ipynb' file as it is the latest version of our model file.
+- The main file that will be used is the 'Model with Coefficients.ipynb' file as it is the latest version of our model file.

+The structure should be organised as follows:
+├── README.md                       # Project overview and setup instructions
+├── Fraud dataset                   # Dataset source file │   ├── EDA.ipynb                   # Jupyter notebook containing EDA codes
+│   ├── fraudTest.csv               # Fraud test dataset downloaded from kaggle
+│   └── fraudTrain.csv              # Fraud train dataset downloaded from kaggle
+├── Feature generated dataset       # Feature generation │   ├── Feature generation.ipynb    # Jupyter notebook containing feature engineering codes
+│   ├── test_dataset.csv            # Fraud test dataset with generated features
+│   └── train_dataset.csv           # Fraud train dataset with generated features
+├── Model with Coefficients.ipynb   # Updated models code that shows coefficient scores └── Models.ipynb                    # Initial models code

 --------------------------------------------------------------